memc-rs/memc-rs/README.md

 # memcrsd memcached server implementation in Rust

 memcrsd is a key value store implementation in Rust.
-It is compatible with memcached server.
+It is compatible with binary protocol of memcached server.

 ## Supported features and compatibility